g-hodge/g-hodge/README.md

 While I am a Global Affairs major, I have been picking up coursework in Accountancy and Data Science 📚

-When I'm not working, I enjoy playing *The New York Times* minigames 🧩
+When I'm not working, I enjoy playing *The New York Times* minigames and updating my foodie Instagram account 🧩

 ## What am I up to?